Supergroup Structure of Jackiw-Teitelboim Supergravity: Introduction and Overview

 Nonetheless, there exist profound structural differences between gravity and ordinary gauge theory that must be reconciled to effectively bring gauge-theoretic tools to bear on problems in holography and nonperturbative quantum gravity.
 These differences have been well-appreciated in the context of 3d gravity \cite{Witten:2007kt}.
 We recapitulate them here and adapt the discussion to 2d.
 Namely, to upgrade gauge theory to gravity, one must do the following: \begin{itemize} \item[\textbf{I.}] \textbf{Restrict the integration space to smooth metrics only.} The gauge theory formulation of quantum gravity, whenever it exists, admits gauge field configurations that correspond to singular geometries.
 The canonical example is the classical solution $\mathbf{A}=0$ in 3d Chern-Simons gravity, which corresponds to a non-invertible metric.
 Hence the gauge formulation contains ``too much'' information compared to gravity, which raises the question of how to naturally exclude these extraneous configurations.
 Luckily, in 2d $\sltr$ BF theory, this problem can be formulated very precisely.
 The path integral of this theory computes the volume of the moduli space of flat $\sltr$ connections ($\mathbf{F}=0$) on any given Riemann surface $\Sigma$, which we denote by $\mathcal{M}(G, \Sigma)$ for $G = \sltr$.
-This moduli space has a connected ``hyperbolic'' component, called Teichm\"uller space $\mathcal{T}(\Sigma) \subset \mathcal{M}(G, \Sigma) $, that parametrizes smooth geometries.
-The main technical question that remains is how to accomplish the restriction to Teichm\"uller space within a concrete amplitude calculation. \item[\textbf{II.}] \textbf{Quotient by large diffeomorphisms.} Gravity contains large diffeomorphisms that are invisible from the gauge theory perspective.
+This moduli space has a connected ``hyperbolic'' component, called Teichm\"uller space $\mathcal{T}(\Sigma) \subset \mathcal{M}(G, \Sigma) $, that parametrizes smooth geometries.\footnote{More precisely, the moduli space of flat $\text{PSL}(2, \mathbb{R})$ connections on a Riemann surface $\Sigma$ of genus $g$ and $n$ boundaries with $-\chi(\Sigma) = 2g + n - 2 > 0$ has $1 - 2\chi(\Sigma)$ connected components labeled by all integer values of the Euler class $e$ satisfying $|e|\leq -\chi(\Sigma)$ \cite{Goldman1988} (when $n > 0$, one assumes hyperbolic monodromies for each boundary component, and $e$ refers to the corresponding relative Euler class).
+The components with $|e| = -\chi(\Sigma)$ correspond to smooth hyperbolic metrics.
+The other components contain hyperbolic metrics with isolated conical singularities whose angular excesses are multiples of $2\pi$ \cite{Goldman88geometricstructures}.} The main technical question that remains is how to accomplish the restriction to Teichm\"uller space within a concrete amplitude calculation. \item[\textbf{II.}] \textbf{Quotient by large diffeomorphisms.} Gravity contains large diffeomorphisms that are invisible from the gauge theory perspective.
 Again, we can be very explicit in 2d: Teichm\"uller space $\mathcal{T}(\Sigma)$ contains surfaces that are considered equivalent in gravity by virtue of large diffeomorphisms.
 The prototypical example of such diffeomorphisms is the modular group SL$(2,\mathbb{Z})$ acting on the modulus of a torus surface.
 The generalization to any Riemann surface is that there exists a discrete group of large diffeomorphisms, the mapping class group $\operatorname{MCG}(\Sigma)$, by which we must quotient the space of smooth geometries (modulo small diffeomorphisms) to reach the true integration space of inequivalent geometries: the moduli space of 2d Riemann surfaces $\mathcal{M}(\Sigma) \simeq \mathcal{T}(\Sigma)/\operatorname{MCG}(\Sigma)$. \item[\textbf{III.}] \textbf{Sum over topologies.} The gravitational path integral naturally contains a summation over different topologies consistent with the prescribed boundaries.
 By contrast, gauge theory is defined on a fixed spacetime manifold and does not automatically include any such summation.
 In 2d, we can again be explicit.
 For a 2d Riemann surface $\Sigma$, the Gauss-Bonnet theorem states that